 What is mindful eating?

-Mindful eating is maintaining an in-the-moment awareness of the food and drink you put into your body, observing rather than judging how the food makes you feel and the signals your body sends about taste, satisfaction, and fullness.
-Mindful eating requires you to simply acknowledge and accept the feelings, thoughts, and bodily sensations you observe—and can extend to the process of buying, preparing, and serving your food as well as consuming it.
+Mindful eating is maintaining an in-the-moment awareness of the food and drink you put into your body.
+It involves observing how the food makes you feel and the signals your body sends about taste, satisfaction, and fullness.
+Mindful eating requires you to simply acknowledge and accept rather than judge the feelings, thoughts, and bodily sensations you observe.
+It can extend to the process of buying, preparing, and serving your food as well as consuming it.

-For many of us, our busy lives make mealtimes rushed affairs or we find ourselves eating in the car commuting to work, at the desk in front of a computer screen, or parked on the couch watching TV.
+For many of us, our busy daily lives often make mealtimes rushed affairs.
+We find ourselves eating in the car commuting to work, at the desk in front of a computer screen, or parked on the couch watching TV.
 We eat mindlessly, shoveling food down regardless of whether we’re still hungry or not.
 In fact, we often eat for reasons other than hunger—to satisfy emotional needs, to relieve stress, or cope with unpleasant emotions such as sadness, anxiety, loneliness, or boredom.
 Mindful eating is the opposite of this kind of unhealthy “mindless” eating.

 Benefits of mindful eating